galaxyproteomics/tools-galaxyp/tools/peptideshaker/README.rst

 FastaCLI adds decoy sequences to any fasta file.

-IdentificationParametersCLI allows to create a compressed zip file with a parameters (par) file which can be (re)used later to parameterize SearchGUI or PeptideShaker, and the fasta file referred.
+IdentificationParametersCLI allows to create a parameters (par) file which can be (re)used later to parameterize SearchGUI or PeptideShaker.

 The SearchGUI tool takes any number of mgf files and performs searches on these.
 It creates a large zip archive with all search results, the original database and spectra.